paibyun9/EGA-V9/security-tests/adversarial/community/test-1/README.md

-# EGA V9 Community Adversarial Test — Test 1
+# Hi @captainarlock,

 **Proof before explanation.**

-Two technical questions were raised by the community.
+Thank you for taking the time to raise these questions about EGA V9.

-This README turns both questions into executable tests against the published EGA V9 package.
+Rather than answering them only with an explanation, we translated your questions into executable tests against the currently published EGA V9 package.

-No EGA V9 core code is modified.

-**Don't trust our conclusion.
-Copy the test.
-Run it.
-Observe the result yourself.**
+We followed this sequence:

+**Your Question → How We Translated It → Copy & Run → Our Raw Result → What It Means**

+Please feel free to reproduce the tests yourself.
+If you encounter any problem while running them, let us know anytime.

+And if your result differs from ours, we genuinely want to see it.
+Different or contradictory results are always welcome — they help us identify what the evidence actually supports and where EGA V9's boundaries are.

+Proof before explanation.

+Let's begin.

 ---